roddhjav/apparmor.d/docs/development/abstractions.md

 ### **`user-download-strict`**

-Provide write access to all user download directories
+Provides write access to all user download directories

 ### **`deny-sensitive-home`**

-Deny access to some sensitive directories under `/home/`.
-It is intended to be used by the few profiles that legitimately require full unrestricted access over all user directories (file browser and search engines).
+Denies access to some sensitive directories under `/home/`.
+It is intended to be used by the few profiles that legitimately require full unrestricted access over all user directories (file managers and search engines).
 It allows to us to block access to really sensitive data to such profiles.

 !!! danger

-    **Do not use this abstraction for other profile without explicit authorisation from the project maintainer**
+    **Do not use this abstraction for other profiles without explicit authorisation from the project maintainer**

     Per the **[Rule :material-numeric-1-circle:](index.md#rule-mandatory-access-control)** of this project: